EDUCAUSE Welcomes New Board Members

 [email protected]

 EDUCAUSE, the association for information technology in higher education, has announced two new board members who were elected by the association’s membership.
-Joining the board will be Tara Hughes, Chief Information Officer at the California State University Maritime Academy, and Karen Warren, Associate Vice President for Information Technology at Wesleyan University.
-Both will serve a four-year term starting in October 2023.
+Joining the board will be Hector Molina, Vice Chancellor for IT and CIO at Fayetteville State University, and Donna Petherbridge, Vice Provost, Digital Education & Learning Technology, at North Carolina State University.
+Both will serve four-year terms starting in October 2024.

-“It’s a pleasure to welcome Tara and Karen to the EDUCAUSE Board,” said John O’Brien, EDUCAUSE president and CEO.
-“They’re both well-respected and highly engaged members of our community.
-I know their board service will reflect their deep sense of commitment and dedication to our wonderful community as we implement the association’s new strategic priorities.”
+“It’s a pleasure to welcome Hector and Donna to the EDUCAUSE Board,” said John O’Brien, EDUCAUSE president and CEO.
+“They’re both engaged and well-respected members of our community.
+I am confident that their board service will be of immeasurable value in these years of dynamic technology innovation and change.”

 Visit the EDUCAUSE Board of Directors web page for information about board member responsibilities, as well as a complete list of EDUCAUSE Board Members.